Kong/cloud-migration-journey/docs/explore/phase2.md

 **On Prem Dataplanes**

-Last, we want to explore the Gateway and Monolith Dataplanes.
+Last, we want to explore the runtime instance and monolith dataplanes.

 `Runtime Instance Dataplane`